 All students must file with the Registrar a declaration stating the major and degree sought.
-New first year students may officially declare a major after one semester of attendance.
 Transfer students may declare a major upon matriculation.
 All students are strongly encouraged to declare a major no later than their third semester or after they have earned 30 credits.
-Students who are still undecided after 30 credits should work with the Vice President for Advising to identify possible majors.
+Students who are still undecided after 30 credits should work with the Associate Dean of Advising to identify possible majors.
 Students should also declare with the Registrar's Office their intent to graduate.
 The final date to declare an intent to graduate is listed on the academic calendar each semester, but students are encouraged to make this declaration when they reach senior status.